Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 }

-Now try writing multipl( in your editor, you will see VS Code suggests you the types of the function as you type it:
+Now try writing multipl( in your editor, and you will see VS Code show you the types of the function as you type it:

 This is really handy especially when using functions you didn’t write, maybe coming from a library you imported.